Where to Stay in Dominica

 Low Season

-July-August—hurricane season proper—delivers the deepest discounts.
+July-August, hurricane season proper, delivers the deepest discounts.
 Some properties shut their doors.
-Travel insurance with weather coverage isn't optional; it is essential.
+Travel insurance with weather coverage isn't optional.
+It is essential.

-Book Dominica one month ahead—except Carnival and high season, when you'll need 8-12 weeks.
+Book Dominica one month ahead, except Carnival and high season, when you'll need 8-12 weeks.
 June through November?
 Last-minute deals still work.

 Good to Know